Ckendrag1/split-vision/README.md

-Gemini said
-Here is a high-end, professional README.md for your GitHub repository.
-It’s written to attract both users and potential collaborators/investors by highlighting the "Premium" nature of the project.

 🌌 SplitVision AI
 The Financial Mediator for Social Dining. > Transforming messy receipts into a 10-second conversation through Vision + NLP.